wcarmon/docs/java/pojos.lombok.java8-11.md

 # Overview
 1. [See the core Java doc first](./pojos.core.java8-11.md)
-1. This doc contains simplifications when using [Lombok](https://projectlombok.org/)
+1. Contains simplifications when using [Lombok](https://projectlombok.org/)
+1. Building an idiomatic POJO in Java 8-11 is **non-trivial** (before [Records](https://docs.oracle.com/en/java/javase/14/language/records.html))
+    1. Even with Lombok, it's challenging

 # What is [Lombok](https://projectlombok.org/)?
 1. A tool to reduce java boilerplate